microwww/docker-virtual-coin/ethereumclassic/README.md

 # docker-ethereumclassic-coin
-docker for ethereumclassic(ETC) coin, ethereum-classic code in new project at [github-etclabscore](https://github.com/etclabscore/go-ethereum)
+docker for ethereumclassic(ETC) coin, ethereum-classic code in new project at [github-etclabscore](https://github.com/etclabscore/go-ethereum) , now move to [core-geth](https://github.com/etclabscore/core-geth)

 docker used Multi-Geth [code](https://github.com/etclabscore/multi-geth/releases), and **It is no longer recommended to run Classic Geth in production**